-s of:

-16 characters ASCII
+Name: 16 characters ASCII

-POLY, MONO, MTS, or USER
+MODE: POLY, MONO, MTS, or USER

 Bank: 0127 or OFF

-0127 or OFF
+Patch: 0127 or OFF

-s: 16 Tuning Tables, assigned one table per input channel
+Tunings: 16 Tuning Tables, assigned one table per input channel

-Output Channels: 16 output channels ON / OFF (instead of TBX1 hardware switches)
+Channels: 16 output channels ON / OFF (instead of TBX1 hardware switches)

-Default Values fo or new Presets:
+Default ' Values for new Presets:

-Name: TUNINGS_PRESET_X (where X is the number of the Preset 09)
+Name: TUNING_PRESET_XX (where XX is the number of the Preset 0039)

 MODE: POLY

 Bank: OFF

 Patch: 000

-Tunings s: 00X (where X is the number of the Preset 09) assigned to all 16 channels
+Tunings 0XX (where XX is the number of the Preset 0039) assigned to all 16 channels

-Output Channels: 000000000X000000 (o = ON, X = off default is all ON except channel 10)
+Output C Channels: 000000000X000000 (0 = ON, X = off default is all ON except channel 10)

-Presets are prog rammed as follows: (pressing any Preset button during programming exits at any time).
+Presets are progra ammed as follows: (pressing any Preset button during programming exits at any time).

-button, or a combination of the ± 1000 , ± 100 , or ± 10 buttons with a Preset button together to select a Preset 09 programmer knob to begin.
+1 Press a Preset h utton, or a combination of the ± 1000 , ± 100 , or ± 10 buttons with a Preset button together to select a Preset 039

-·
+programmer knob to begin.

+and mon proce are programmer mids to sogni.

-2. Choose a mode e.
+2. Choos se a mode.
 Display changes to:

-PP_SELECT_MODE:

-MMMM
+PPSELECT_MODE:MMMM

+Description:

+PP = the Preset number

+MMMM = the 4-char mode assigned to the Preset

+r mode has been programmed for this Preset is shown.
+Presets default to mode = POLY.

+ple, when the mode is POLY, thenPOLY flashes.
+Turning the encoder knob

+scrolls th rough the following options:

+PPSELECT_MODE:POLY

+PPSELECT_MODE:

+MONO

+PPSELECT_MODE:MTS

+PPSELECT_MODE:USER

+3. Assigr n a Bank.
+D Display changes to:

+PPSELECT_BANK:BBB

+Description:

+PP = the Preset number

+BBB = Bank number (000127 or OFF) defaults to OFF for new Presets